webarch-coop/ansible-role-mariadb/README.md

   # NOTES ON THE VARIABLES
   # ----------------------
   #
-  # * If mariadb_root_password is not set nothing will be done to the
+  # * If the mariadb_root_password variable is not set then nothing will
-  #   root account login, which, by default, uses a socket for logins
+  #   be done to the root account login, which, by default, uses a
-  #   and doesn't have a password set, generally you will want to omit
+  #   socket for logins and doesn't have a password set, generally you
-  #   this option, it is only for cases where non-root users need to
+  #   will want to omit this option -- it is only for cases where
-  #   login to MariaDB as root that you need to enable this
+  #   non-root users need to login to MariaDB as root that you need to
+  #   enable this
   #
   # * If the value of mariadb_root_password is "set" and if
   #   /root/.my.cnf exists then mariadb_root_password will be read